 Al Fanar Restaurant & Café

 There aren’t many Emirati restaurants outside of the UAE, but Al Fanar Restaurant & Café has helped put Dubai dining on the map.
 Located on Gloucester Road in London, Al Fanar celebrates Dubai’s culture and cuisine.
 If you thought an Emirati restaurant would be all about gold flakes, think again.
 Hashem Al Marzouqi, the man behind the restaurant, is on a mission to showcase Emirati history through food and places an emphasis firmly on authenticity.
 The rustic chic venue is inspired by old-school mud homes, and there are black and white pictures of the UAE rulers on the wall.
 Plus, the menu includes shakshuka, BBQ dishes, curries and machboos.

 Ammos Greek Restaurant

 Sunset Hospitality Group has opened Ammos Greek restaurant at the Ushuaïa Ibiza Beach Hotel in the Balearic archipelago.
 Drawing inspiration from its flagship venue in Dubai, the restaurant will offer an authentic Greek dining experience within a chic yet traditional interior.
-Ammos Greek restaurant is also set to open in Marbella, Spain and Doha, Qatar in the coming months.
+Ammos Greek restaurant is also set to open in Marbella, Spain and at Qetaifan Island in Doha, Qatar in the coming months.

 Arabian Tea House